Wednesday, May 27, 2009

 I was reading a sci-fi novel by Issac Asimov one Saturday afternoon when, lo and behold, there was a knock at our front door!
 This time it wasn’t our neighbor complaining about our dogs’ midnight garbage-tipping forays.
 Standing at my door were three American Mormon missionaries.
 They had come by to tell me about the revelations of their founder, Joseph Smith.
 They were Americans!
 I happily invited them in.

-Pegi offered them coffee, which of course they declined.
+Pegi offered them coffee which, of course, they declined.
 Then she offered them tea which they also politely refused.
-After offering them a Pepsi and finally realizing that they didn’t partake of any caffeine products, she brought them ice water.
+After offering them a Coke and finally realizing that they didn’t partake of any caffeine products, she brought them ice water.

 Our conversation didn’t immediately turn to Mormon theology.
 For a long while we spoke about NFL football and college basketball.
 This was the first time since arriving in Rhodesia a year before that I had anyone to talk with about my two favorite sports.
 When the conversation did finally turn to their religious beliefs, I listened politely.
 I already “knew it all” since I had studied thousands of hours of biblical instruction with Thieme.

 I apologize here to any Latter Day Saints who may read this, but as they shared their “prophetic revelation” with me, it sounded very similar to the science fiction that I was reading.
 Today, I understand how all religion sounds like science fiction to non-adherents.
-Hut, back in early 1978, as they sat on our sofa in Bulawayo, the only interest I had in their story was what seemed to be a sci-fi element.
+But, back in early 1977, as they sat on our sofa in Bulawayo, the only interest I had in their story was what seemed to be the sci-fi element.

 They left me a copies of the Book of Mormon and their version of the Bible.
 I promised to read them and let them know what I thought on their return visit.